cgte88586/cgte88586.github.io/_posts/2016-3-10-A-Spark-Tutorial-Part-I.md

 You can check out this [page](http://spark.apache.org/community.html#history) for more background on Spark.

 ## Why Spark?
-As declared on its webpage, Spark
+Quoted from its webpage, Spark

 > Run programs up to 100x faster than Hadoop MapReduce in memory, or 10x faster on disk.